microsoft/mu_basecore/Unaccepted Memory UEFI ECR.md

 An example of a platform that uses this change to report unaccepted memory to an OS can be found in the following OVMF commit, https://github.com/AMDESE/ovmf/commit/793a755795a3580b7ee96d9478992767da331fb3.<br>

 ### References

 AMD APM Volume 2, Section 15.36 https://www.amd.com/system/files/TechDocs/24593.pdf <br>
 SEV Firmware Specification https://www.amd.com/system/files/TechDocs/56860.pdf <br>
 Github PR for comments https://github.com/microsoft/mu_basecore/pull/66 <br>

 ## Detailed Description of the Change and Special Instructions

 ### Summary of Changes:
+- Update Section 2.3.4 x64 Platforms to clarify unaccepted memory pagetable mappings are implementation defined
 - Update Table 29 & 30 to add new type
 - Update Section 7.2 AllocatePages Related Definitions
 - Add entry describing unaccepted memory to Appendix R - Glossary

 ~~Text Removed~~,  Text Added ***Text Added*** ,  New Sections ***New Section***, Discussion/Mode Edits needed ***DME***

+### 2.3.4 x64 Platforms
+All functions are called with the C language calling convention.
+See Section 2.3.4.2 for more detail.<br>

+During boot services time the processor is in the following execution mode:
+- Uniprocessor, as described in chapter 8.4 of:
+    - Intel 64 and IA-32 Architectures Software Developer's Manual, Volume 3, System Programming Guide, Part 1, Order Number: 253668-033US, December 2009
+    - See “Links to UEFI-Related Documents” (http://uefi.org/uefi) under the heading “Intel Processor Manuals”.
+- Long mode, in 64-bit mode
+- Paging mode is enabled and any memory space defined by the UEFI memory map is identity mapped (virtual address equals physical address), although the attributes of certain regions may not have all read, write, and execute attributes or be unmarked for purposes of platform protection.
+The mappings to other regions ***Text Added***,  such as those for unaccepted memory,***Text Added*** are undefined and may vary from implementation to implementation.
+- ...

 #### 7.2 Memory Allocation Services
 **Table 29.
 Memory Type Usage before ExitBootServices()**<br>